mackah666/gradle.essentials/readme.md

 # This is a test in order to understand the effect of PR to develop

 This projects explains and demostrates how to Gradle MultiProjects Build.
-It covers the directory layout
+It covers the directory layout, add some extra notes to the readme.md

 ## Getting Started